Skip to content

 Install Every time a version is deployed (dev or live) Ensure the system is prepared for the app

-Uninstall When a version is revoked or the app is deleted Clean up and restore the system to its previous state
+Uninstall When the app is deleted Clean up and restore the system to its previous state

 Defining Scripts